-7.11 University Academic Offences Board
+7.12 University Academic Offences Board

-- 7.11.1 The purpose of the University Academic Offences Board is to deliberate on cases of suspected major University academic offences, taking into consideration all evidence presented by the Programme team.
-The Board will decide if, based on the evidence and information provided by the Programme team and the student, an Academic Offence has been committed. - 7.11.2 University Academic Offences Boards will run in accordance with the Order of proceedings set out in Appendix 5.
+- 7.12.1 The purpose of the University Academic Offences Board is to deliberate on cases of suspected major University academic offences, taking into consideration all evidence presented by the Programme team.
+The Board will decide if, based on the evidence and information provided by the Programme team and the student, an Academic Offence has been committed. - 7.12.2 University Academic Offences Boards will run in accordance with the Order of proceedings set out in Appendix 5.
 Documentation, including evidence will be provided in accordance with the Guidance provided in Appendix 6.
-Its membership shall be as follows: - Member of University Executive Team or nominee to serve as Chair;
+Its membership shall be as follows: - A member of the University Leadership Team or nominee to serve as Chair; - An academic with relevant experience, normally drawn from QAEG;

-- An academic with relevant experience, normally drawn from QAEG: - An elected member of the Students' Union.
+• An elected member of the Students' Union.